Sharvil-Turbadkar/Analyzing-Southeast-Airline-Data/README.md

 They also seemed to cause issues for the airlines, as well, as it was suggested that frequent flyer points were behind almost $12 billion of “loyalty debt” from these programs.
 Moreover, it was difficult to track customer churn, in general, because it is a “lagging indicator”.

 This was done by analyzing the Net Promoter Score data provided to us.
-Net Promoter Score, or NPS for short, is a survey that asks customers to respond to the following question on a scale of 1-10: “How likely is it that you will recommend our airline to a friend?”.
 A score above 7 categorizes a customer as a “promoter”, meaning that they are a good asset to the airline, and will likely help to increase their business.
 Finally, a score below 7 categorizes the customer as a “detractor”, meaning that they are likely to switch to a different airline.
 Moreover, the overall NPS score can be calculated by subtracting the percentage of detractors in a study by the percentage of promoters.